krlospelaez/js-fixtures/README.md

 ## Executing Tests
 Do an `npm install` to grab the test dependencies.
 Then point your browser to the test/index.html file.

-## Cross domain policy problems under Chrome

-Newer versions of Chrome don't allow file:// URIs read other file:// URIs.
-In effect, js-fixtures cannot properly load fixtures under some versions of Chrome.
-An override for this is to run Chrome with a switch `--allow-file-access-from-files`.
-Another way is to ensure that you are executing the test runner under a web server.